Mab Segrest: Career

 In the 1970s, Segrest moved to North Carolina to attend Duke University, where she earned her PhD in English literature in 1979.
 While studying at Duke, and for several years thereafter, she taught English at nearby Campbell University.
-In 2002 Segrest began teaching at Connecticut College in New London, Connecticut as a Visiting Assistant Professor and Chair of the Gender and Women's Studies Department.
+In 2002 Segrest began teaching at Connecticut College in New London, Connecticut, as a Visiting Assistant Professor and Chair of the Gender and Women's Studies Department.
 In 2004 she was appointed the Fuller-Matthai Professor of Gender and Women's Studies.
 She was a Mellon Distinguished Professor at the Center for Research on Women at Tulane University in 2004.
-From 2009-2010, Segrest was a Fellow at the James Weldon Johnson Institute for Civil Rights at Emory University.
+From 2009 to 2010, Segrest was a Fellow at the James Weldon Johnson Institute for Civil Rights at Emory University.
 In 2015 she served as the Martha Daniel Newell Scholar in Residence at Georgia College & State University.
 She retired from teaching in 2014.

 Social activism

 Segrest has founded, served on the boards of, and consulted with a wide range of social justice organizations throughout her life and is a recognized speaker and writer on issues of sexism, racism, homophobia, classism, and other forms of oppression.
 In the mid 1980s, Segrest helped to form NCARRV (North Carolinians Against Racist and Religious Violence) with Christina Davis-McCoy.
 From 1983 to 1990, Segrest worked with NCARRV, for which she is credited by many for ridding North Carolina of the Ku Klux Klan.
-From 1986-1997 she served on the board of the Center for Democratic Renewal, which was founded in 1979 as the National Anti-Klan Network by C.T.
+From 1986 to 1997 she served on the board of the Center for Democratic Renewal, which was founded in 1979 as the National Anti-Klan Network by C.T.
 Vivian and Anne Braden.
-From 1992 to 2000 she served as coordinator of the Urban-Rural Mission (USA), part of the URM network of the World Council of Churches.
+From 1992 to 2000 she served as coordinator of the Urban Rural Mission (US), part of the URM network of the World Council of Churches.